cloud-gov/cg-workshop/02-slides-lab.md

 * Try HTTP, e.g., `http://myfname-lname.app.cloud.gov`
   * Does it work?
 Is it secured?
 * `cf app myfname-lname`
-  * What info do you get about your app
+  * What info do you get about your app?
-* `cf push -f lab03-site/manifest.yml myfname-lname --random-route`
+* `cf push -f lab03-site/manifest.yml --random-route myfname-lname`
   * What URL do you use now?

 ^ Instructor: Wait here for most participants to reach their static page.